n15g/spring-boot-gae/README.md

 This library has been designed to work with the new Java8 Appengine Standard Environment.
 It will not work when deployed to the Java 7 standard environment.

-## Limitations of the Google Search API

-* Collections are not supported on NUMBER or DATE fields.
-* Date/Time fields are stored and queried as DATE only, the time component is truncated.

 ## Getting Started

 ### Installing the Library